jeroennoten/Laravel-AdminLTE/docs/sections/components/layout_components.md

 - **breadcrumbSlot**: Use this slot to fill the breadcrumb column with your own markup.
 It takes precedence over the `breadcrumbs` attribute.

 ### Examples

+The component goes inside the `content_header` section of a blade file that extends `adminlte::page`.
+The examples below use `route()` helpers of a fictional application, so replace them with routes of your own:

 ```blade
 {{-- Minimal --}}